akcryptoguy/vps-harden/README.md

 <p align="center"><a href="https://www.vultr.com/?ref=7568060"><img src="https://www.vultr.com/media/banner_1.png"></a></p>

-[Digital Ocean](https://www.digitalocean.com/?refcode=bd6020302487) is very generous as well, and give you a free credit of $100 to use while testing the site to decide if it is right for you. (https://www.digitalocean.com/?refcode=bd6020302487)
+[Digital Ocean](https://www.digitalocean.com/?refcode=bd6020302487) is also very generous, and give a free credit of $100 to use while testing the site to decide if it is right for you. (https://www.digitalocean.com/?refcode=bd6020302487)

 ## About